Shawna Robinson: 1980s

 Robinson began competing in the Charlotte/Daytona Dash Series in the spring of 1988.
 She garnered the attention of the Global Marketing Sports Group owned by Pat Patterson who found her a race seat with car owner David Watson, and drove a Pontiac Sunbird.
 That same year, she moved to Charlotte, North Carolina because the city is the center for stock car racing.
 Robinson started the season with a third-place finish in the Charlotte/Daytona Dash Series Florida 200 at Daytona International Speedway.
-She became the first woman to win a top-level NASCAR Touring Series race with a victory in the AC Delco 100 at Asheville-Weaverville Speedway on June 10, 1988 after starting from 13th position and taking the lead seven laps before the finish.
+She became the first woman to win a top-level NASCAR Touring Series race with a victory in the AC Delco 100 at Asheville-Weaverville Speedway on June 10, 1988, after starting from thirteenth position and taking the lead seven laps before the finish.
 She finished third in the Drivers' Championship, and was awarded the series' Rookie of the Year accolade as the highest-placed first season driver.
 Robinson was also voted by her fellow competitors the Charlotte/Daytona Dash Series Most Popular Driver at the series' awards banquet held in Charlotte.

 In the following year, she continued her success by clinching the first pole position by a woman driver in NASCAR at I-95 Speedway.
 Robinson later started first and won the Dash Series race at Myrtle Beach Speedway; earlier in the year she took the victory at the Lanier National Speedway event and clinched two more pole positions during the season.
 It wouldn't be another 29 years until another female driver won a major NASCAR touring race.
 Heading into the season's final race at Langley Speedway, Robinson stood third, 86 points behind championship leader Gary Wade Finley.
 She need to secure victory if Finley finished last, and her other rival Larry Caudill took seventh, to win the series championship.
 Robinson secured fourth position in the race, and took third in the points standings.
 Robinson retained the Charlotte/Daytona Dash Series Most Popular Driver award.
-She participated in all 30 Charlotte/Daytona Dash Series events held between 1988 and 1989, and achieved 21 top-ten finishes.
+She participated in all thirty Charlotte/Daytona Dash Series events held between 1988 and 1989, and achieved 21 top-ten finishes.
 That same year, Robinson was one of eight professional women athletes nominated by the Women's Sports Foundation for the Sportswoman of the Year Award.